2025 Lanterman research Internship Program

 FREQUENTLY ASKED QUESTIONS:

-Q: What if I can’t attend all the training meetings?
+Q: What if I can’t attend all the program dates?

 A: Please check the schedule carefully.
-The meetings are mandatory.
-If you have a regular conflict with the meeting dates, then this is not an appropriate internship for you.
+The dates are scheduled far in advance and our staff arranges their schedule around them.
+If you have a regular conflict with the dates, then this is not an appropriate internship for you.
+If you have a conflict with one or two dates due to pre-arranged summer plans, then we will work to accomodate you; however the intern hours can only be scheduled on a Tuesday or Thursday.

 Q: Will there be homework?